tyrrminal/data-transfigure/doc/Design.md

 Data::Transform is the main module of this package, providing the functionality for registering transformers and transforming data structures.

-Data::Transform::Base provides a role which must be composed by any transformer in order to be registerable with Data::Transform.
+Data::Transform::Node provides a role which must be composed by any transformer in order to be registerable with Data::Transform.

+Likewise, Data::Transform::Tree provides a role to be composed by transformers used for postprocessing.
+These are applied after all node transformations, and they receive the entire data structure rather than just a single node at a time.

-The other classes included with this package compose Data::Transform::Base to provide convenient bases to instantiate and/or subclass, though three of them have specialized heuristics:
+The other classes included with this package compose Data::Transform::Node or Data::Transform::Tree to provide convenient bases to instantiate and/or subclass, though two of them have specialized heuristics:

 * Data::Transform::Array and Data::Transform::Hash are used internally by
 Data::Transform to iterate complex data structures.
 They can be overridden by registering new transformers of these types, but this is not presently a supported operation and will likely cause problems.

-* Data::Transform::PostProcess and any of its subclasses are handled after all other transformations are complete, and their handlers receive the entire data structure (whereas other handlers just receive a single node of the graph)

 Otherwise, transformation works by iterating through all registered "general" (meaning not the 3 cases listed above) transformers and determining their